 The State of Bushcare and Landcare

-Across the region, nearly 900 groups were engaged in bushcare or landcare activities, with 7,100 regular volunteers and 11,791 one-off volunteers.
-In the 2021/22 financial year, landcare and bushcare volunteers contributed more than 180,000 hours of environmental work.
-This equates to an incredible $7.8 million in in-kind labour costs.
+Across the region, more than 930 groups were engaged in bushcare or landcare activities, with 7,200 regular volunteers and a massive 15,500 one-off volunteers.
+In the 2023/24 financial year, landcare and bushcare volunteers contributed more than 209,000 hours of environmental work.
+This equates to an incredible $8.8 million in in-kind labour costs.

-Compared to the previous survey in 2019/20, the number of one-off volunteers more than doubled, reflecting community appetite for events such as National Tree Day.
-Regular volunteer numbers declined while the number of hours worked increased.
+The number of one-off volunteers continues to grow, reflecting community appetite for planting events such as National Tree Day.
+Regular volunteer numbers has remained steady compared with the previous survey period, while the number of hours worked increased slightly.
 This demonstrates the commitment of the volunteer population and the persistent challenge of attracting new volunteers.
-Landcare groups and networks reported that long-term funding and productive partnerships and collaborations would enable them to thrive in the future.
+Landcare groups and networks reported that long-term funding and solid succession planning would help them to thrive in the future.

 About the survey